gilescope/undepend/README.md

 # undepend

-## What undepend does:
+undepend removes dependencies by brute force by removing likely candidates and checking that everything compiles after removal.

-undepend brute-force removes dependencies one by one by checking that everything compiles after removal using `cargo check --all-targets`.
+The results are a list of crates that can be removed in a file called `unused.sh`.

-It creates a file `unused.sh` with the list of crates that can be removed.
+`chmod +x ./unused.sh` and run it to remove all the unused deps and see if the result works for you.

-You can trust it by running the script or cat the file in a vscode terminal and go through the Cargo.toml hyperlinks to check whether you agree that those crates should be removed.
+Alternatively you can `cat ./unused.sh` in a vscode terminal and use the Cargo.toml hyperlinks to manually check that those crates ought to be removed.

 ## Installation:

-**assumes you have git**
+(needs git)

 Install undepend and prerequisites:

 ```sh
 cargo install ripgrep cargo-edit undepend
 ```